The documentation you're currently reading is for version 2.6.0. Click here to view documentation for the latest stable version.

-Ready to install BWC?
+Ready to install EWC?
 Here’s an overview of how to get your system up and running.

 Here’s an overview of the options:

 - One-line Install: Run our installation script for an opinionated install of all components on a single system.
 This is a our recommended way to get started.
 See the Quick Install section below for details.

 - Manual Installation: Have custom needs?
 Maybe no Internet access from your servers?
 Or just don’t like using scripted installs?
 Read the manual installation instructions for your OS (Ubuntu 14/16, RHEL/CentOS 6, RHEL/CentOS 7), and adapt them to your needs.
 Here’s some additional guidance for setting up an internal mirror for the EWC repos.

 - Ansible Playbooks: If you are an Ansible user, check these Ansible Playbooks for installing EWC.
 Ideal for repeatable, consistent, idempotent installation of EWC.